theopenlane/riverboat/README.md

 1. Add a `test` job to `test/` directory by creating a new directory with a `main.go` function that will insert the job into the queue.

+## FAQs

+1. When I run `go mod tidy` I get an error about `corejobs` repository not found.
+This can be safely ignored if you are not running or building the binary with `tags=trustcenter`.
+This repository is only required when using that tag, however `go mod tidy` will attempt to pull all imports within the repo, including indirect ones.
+Using `go mod tidy -e` will allow things to continue while ignoring the error.

 ## Contributing

 See the [contributing](.github/CONTRIBUTING.md) guide for more information.